-(1) First of all, a person must register as unemployed in the State Employment Agency (SEA).
+- (1) First of all, a person must register as unemployed in the State Employment Agency (SEA).
 There is no information on registration at the SEA in the input data.
-We assume that all people who report unemployment are registered.

-(2) Second, there are some restrictions on age.
+We assume that all people who report unemployment are registered. - (2) Second, there are some restrictions on age.
 Only people above 15 years and people below the statutory retirement age are eligible for the unemployment benefit.
-In case a person below the statutory retirement age is granted an old-age pension (including early retirement), the person is not eligible for unemployment benefit.
+In case a person below the statutory retirement age is granted an oldage pension (including early retirement), the person is not eligible for unemployment benefit.
 In the model, we simulate the benefit to people below or at the statutory retirement age to account for situations when people retire in the course of the year, but receive unemployment benefit before the retirement.

-(3) Third, a person must have paid social insurance contributions for no less than 12 months in total (we use variable liwwh as a proxy for this).

-(4) Finally, an individual has to make social insurance contributions for at least 9 months during the 12 months preceding unemployment status.
+- (3) Third, a person must have paid social insurance contributions for no less than 12 months in total (we use variable liwwh as a proxy for this). - (4) Finally, in 2014-2016 an individual has to make social insurance contributions for at least 9 months during the 12 months preceding unemployment status.
+As of 2017, the rules were changed so that the contributions have to be made for at least 12 months over the 16 months before unemployment.